 Introduction to Lancaster, Texas

 Lancaster, Texas, in Dallas county, is 14 miles S of Dallas, Texas.
 The city is included in the Dallas metropolitan area.
-As of the year 2000 census, 25,894 people lived in Lancaster.

 The city of Lancaster was founded in 1852 after "Honest A" Bledsoe surveyed the area and laid down plans for the town on a 430-acre plot of land.
 Bledsoe modeled the city after his hometown of Lancaster, Kentucky.
 The city was incorporated in 1866 and remains one of the first incorporated communities located within Dallas County, Texas.
 The city prospered rapidly after December 1888 with the establishment of the train depot of Lancaster as a stop on the Dallas and Waco train line.

 Lancaster and nearby Attractions

 - Cedardale Park